cinnData/DataSci/[DS-02] Introduction to Python.md

 ## What is Python?

 **Python** is a programming language, introduced in 1991.
-The latest stable version (when I'm writing this) is Python 3.11.
+The latest stable version (when this is being written) is Python 3.11.
 To work with Python, you will pick an interface to a Python interpreter among the many available choices.
 You can have several instances of the interpreter, called **kernels**, running independently in your computer.

 Warning: Python is **case sensitive**.
 For instance, `type` is a Python function which returns the type of an object, but `Type` is not recognized (unless you create a new object with this name), and will return an error message.

 ## The Anaconda distribution

 There are many distributions of Python.
 In the data science community, **Anaconda** (`anaconda.com`) is the favorite one.
 The current Anaconda distribution comes with Python 3.9.
 Downloading and installing Anaconda leaves you with the **Anaconda Navigator**, which opens in the browser and allows you to choose among different interfaces to the Python interpreter.
-Alternatively, once Anaconda is installed, you can bypass the navigator by calling the interface from a **shell application** (meaning Terminal in Mac computers and Anaconda Prompt in Windows computers).

 Among the many interfaces offered by Anaconda, I recommend you **Jupyter Qt Console**, which is a shell-like app with some extra features.
 Jupyter (Julia/Python/R) is a new name for an older project called **IPython** (Interactive Python).
 IPython's contribution was the IPython shell, which added some features to the mere Python language.
-Qt Console is the result of adding a graphical interface (GUI), with drop-down menus, mouse-clicking, etc, to the IPython shell, with a toolkit called Qt.
+Qt Console is the result of adding a graphical interface (GUI), with drop-down menus, mouse-clicking, etc, to the IPython shell, by means of a toolkit called Qt.

-Part of the popularity of the IPython shell was due to the **magic commands**, which were extra commands written as %cmd.
-For instance, %cd allowed you to change the **working directory**.
+Part of the popularity of the IPython shell was due to the **magic commands**, which were extra commands written as `%cmd`.
+For instance, `%cd` allowed you to change the **working directory**.
 These commands are not part of Python.
 Some textbooks and tutorials are still very keen on magic commands, which are occasionally mentioned in this course.
-To get more information about them, enter %quickref in the console.
-Although, in practice, you can omit the percentage sign (so %cd works exactly the same as cd), it is always safer to keep using it to distinguish the magic commands, which are NOT Python, from the Python code.
+To get more information about them, enter `%quickref` in the console.
+Although, in practice, you can omit the percentage sign (so `%cd` works exactly the same as `cd`), it is always safer to keep using it to distinguish the magic commands, which are NOT Python, from the Python code.

 Jupyter provides an alternative approach, based on the **notebook** concept.
 In a notebook, you can combine input, output and ordinary text.
 In the notebook arena, **Jupyter Notebook** is the leading choice.
-Notebooks are multilingual, that is, they can be used with other languages, like R, besides Python.
-Most data scientists prefer the console for developing their code, but use notebooks for diffusion, specially for posting their work on platforms like GitHub.
+Notebooks are multilingual, that is, they can be used, not only with Python, but also with other languages like R. Most data scientists prefer the console for developing their code, but use notebooks for diffusion, specially for posting their work on platforms like GitHub.

 Besides the Jupyter tools, Anaconda also provides a Python IDE (Integrated Development Environment) called **Spyder**, where you can manage a console and an text editor for your code.
 If you have previous experience with this type of interface, for instance from working with R in RStudio, you may prefer Spyder to Qt Console.

-Alternatively, you can bypass the navigator calling those interfaces in a shell application.
+Once Anaconda is installed, you can bypass the navigator by calling your preferred interface from a **shell application** (meaning Terminal in Mac computers and Anaconda Prompt in Windows computers).
 To start Qt Console, enter `jupyter qtconsole`.
 To get access to the notebooks in the default browser, enter `jupyter notebook`.
 To start Spyder, enter `spyder`.

 *Note*.
-Use *Terminal* in Mac and *Anaconda Prompt* in Windows.
-Don't use the standard Windows prompt, because it will not find the Anaconda apps unless you specify the path.
+Use *Anaconda Prompt* in Windows, instead of the standard Windows prompt, which will not find the Anaconda apps unless you change the path.

 ## Typing Python code

-Let me assume that you are using Jupyter Qt Console, though almost everything would be also valid in other interfaces, with minor adjustments.
+Let me assume that you are using Jupyter Qt Console, though almost everything would also be valid in other interfaces, with minor adjustments.
 When you start the console, it opens a window where you can type or paste your code.
 You can resize the window and zoom inside it as in many other applications.

 The console can have several tabs open, just as a browser.
 To open a new tab, enter either *Cmd+T* (Mac) or *Ctrl+T* (Windows), or use the menu *File >> New tab with New Kernel*.
 Every tab is an interface between you and a Python kernel.
 These kernels run independently.
 You can interrupt a running process with *Ctrl+C* or restart a kernel in the same tab with *Ctr+.*.

 The console produces input prompts (such as `In[1]:`), where you can type a command and press `Return`.
 Then Python returns either an output (preceded by `Out[1]:`), a (typically long and difficult) error message, or no answer at all.
-Here is a supersimple example:
+A simple example follows.

 ```
 In [1]: 2 + 2